-Actually, I missed their birthday this past Tuesday, March 6.
+Actually, I missed Oreos’ birthday on Tuesday, March 6, 2012.
 But, it’s better late than never.
 On March 6, 1912 the first Oreo was sold.

 To celebrate Oreo’s birthday, I’m sharing a fun homeschool activity that I learned at Texas A&M. My girls & I attended a science day and this was one of the activities.

 Save time at the grocery store!
 Order your Oreos right now and you will have them in the mail in 2 days.

 Oreo Moon Phases – Homeschool Activity

 You may need more than 8 Oreos if they crack on you.

 Depending on the age of your child, let them use a Sharpie to label each phase on the paper plate.

 Be very careful as you separate your Oreos.
 I had a few crack, so I had to eat them.
 Gosh!

 The full moon & new moon are already done when you pull apart your Oreo.

 It may take practice, but each child needs to scrape off the filling to create 2 crescent moons, 2 half moons and 2 ginnous moons.